DigiJo/harvey-johnston-website/journal/test.md

 * [Yamamori](https://yamamori.ie/) - huge bowls of ramen
 * [Masa](http://www.masadublin.com/) - pretty disappointing tacos :-(

-Most of the tourist attractions were closed, but we'd seen them before so we were not bothered.
+Most of the tourist attractions were closed, but we'd seen them before and were not bothered.
 We did visit the Book of Kells and Trinity library.
 The Book of Kells was cool - even better when Amy got shouted at by the security guard.

 ![](/uploads/20200818_124103.jpg)
 The Book of Kells was overshadowed by the library which was an incredible spectacle.

 ![](/uploads/20200818_124435.jpg)
 Overall, it was a great trip.
-Dublin was incredibly quiet which made traveling around and visiting places easier.
+Dublin was quiet which made traveling around and visiting places easier.

 ![](/uploads/20200818_195034.jpg)

-I've only a few photographs and I decided to switch my phone during the trip in order to relax, and that's exactly what I did.
+I didn't capture many photographs.
+I decided to switch my phone during the trip in order to relax, and that's exactly what I did.
 It was a well-needed escape, and I'm very thankful to Amy for organizing it!

+P.s Clarence was in safe hands.
+Thank you to Marcella, Jennie, and Alan for looking after Chewy.